min2ha/ukwa-site/content/target/38382/index.en.md

   "subject": "Easter Rising "
 }

-# Lives of the First World War: British Military Casualties of the Easter Rising 1916

 Website remembering the members of the British Military who lost their lives in the Easter Rising, maintained by the Fife Military Project